-Family searching for answers in daughter’s murder
+Family searching for answers in daughter’s death

 Bertha: “That’s what I want to know.”

-As the days following the murder have now stretched into years, the Wootens are determined to get justice for Tia, no matter how long it takes.
+As the days after the homicide have now stretched into years, the Wootens are determined to get justice for Tia, no matter how long it takes.

 “I got five generations.
 We ain't giving up.
 My nieces, my grand babies will be on this case.
 That’s what we need, just closure.
 Her cousins hurt.
 Her nieces hurt.
 They don’t even get to know their auntie – it’s not fair.”